silvhua/lighthouse-capstone-project/README.md

 FW squat | 1.11 | 72
 SM squat | 1.11 | 72

 With the exception of model 5, the results for Experiment 1 are from models fit on data for all participants.
-In subsequent iterations, models were evaluated using 10-fold cross validation.
+In subsequent iterations, models were fit on all data and evaluated using 10-fold cross validation.

 <br>